dbrgmnn/torus/README.md

 ### How to Run
 1. Clone the repository.
-2. Compile the source code using your preferred compiler.
+2. Run the script using Python 3.
 3. Run the executable in a terminal or command prompt.

 ### License